ggreen/rabbit-vs-kafka-experiments/README.md

 with 32 GB memory, SSD drive, and 10 CPU core  (Apple M1 Max) on September 5 2023.
 It used RabbitMQ version 12.2 and Kafka version 2.13-3.5.1

-Note: *totalCount* is the total number of Job Batch executions
+Note: *totalCount* is the total number of Spring Batch job executions.

 ![Batch Report](docs/img/example-report.png)